A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

 \subsubsection{Instantiation of Region Entities}

-Let $\{\mathcal{R}_1,\ldots,\mathcal{R}_K\}$ denote disjoint regions over the set of intersection agents $I$ (cf.\ \ref{sec:region-based-marl-for-tsc}).
-Each region $\mathcal{R}_k$ is served by a \emph{single} regional agent $a_k$ parameterized by a DDQN.
-Thus, ${U}_k=\{u_k\}$, and every intersection agent $i\in\mathcal{R}_k$ maps to $u(i)=u_k$ for control.
-Intersection agents differ in geometry and feasible phase sets but share the same regional agent within $\mathcal{R}_k$.
-The network partition employed throughout this work—obtained using the procedure of ~\ref{sec:region-formation}—is illustrated in Fig.~\ref{fig:regioning-map}.
+Let $\{R_1,\ldots,R_K\}$ denote disjoint regions over the set of intersection agents $I$ (Eq. \eqref{eq:inrersection-agenti-Rdef}).
+Each region $R_k$ is served by a \emph{single} regional agent $u_k$ parameterized by a DDQN.
+Thus, for each $R_k$, ${U}_k=\{u_k\}$.
+Every intersection agent $i\in R_k$ queries $u_k$ for control, so $u_i = u_k$.
+Intersection agents differ in geometry and feasible phase sets but share the same regional agent within $R_k$.
+The network partition employed throughout this work was obtained using the procedure of ~\S\ref{sec:region-formation} is illustrated in Fig.~\ref{fig:regioning-map}.